byu-cpe/ecen625/_pages/mini_lecture.md

 sidebar: false
 ---

 Each of you will have the opportunity to teach a portion of a class period.
+You will teach as a group of 2-3.
+Please sign up for a time/topic on Slack.

 ### Guidelines and Suggestions
 * Each mini-lecture should cover half of the class period.
 Plan for about 35 minutes, accounting for questions along the way.